backstage/backstage/docs/getting-started/config/authentication.md

 /* highlight-add-end */
 ```

-Restart Backstage from the terminal, by stopping it with `Control-C`, and starting it with `yarn dev`.
+Restart Backstage from the terminal, by stopping it with `Ctrl+C`, and starting it with `yarn dev`.
 You should be welcomed by a login prompt!

 :::note Note